If your website uses a caching layer such as Akamai, you can still track visits and Ecommerce activity accurately with Matomo.

 </script>

-You can now segment or build reports based on the cache status Custom Dimension to measure how caching impacts engagement, bounce rates, or conversion behaviour.
+Once the configuration is successfully set up, you can now segment or build reports based on the cache status Custom Dimension to measure how caching impacts engagement, bounce rates, or conversion behaviour.

 Previous FAQ: Format CSS Class Selectors for Matomo Tracking